andrey-zotov/calendar-ai-bot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE-MIT](LICENSE-MIT) file for details.

 ## Acknowledgments